zsqw123/kotlin-cacheable/README.md

         foo() // 2
     }
     ```
-2. Cache when input not changed. (default logic)
+2. Use cache when input not changed. (default logic)
     ```kotlin
     var a = 0